barthSextic/RockPaperScissors/README.md

 # RockPaperScissors
-This will simulate rock paper scissors
+This is a project for EGR 281 and will simulate rock paper scissors